ChaoticHackingNetwork/hArch/README.md

-Vim is the only IDE youll ever need, and this gets you going!
+Vim is the only IDE/text editor youll ever need,(Unless you too like Sublime :).
 Run vim on startup to execute plugin installation.

 Checkout - https://realpython.com/vim-and-python-a-match-made-in-heaven/ - if you don't believe me
 __________________________________________________________________________________________________________________________________________________________________